 If your landlord doesn't follow the procedure correctly, they may be guilty of illegally evicting or harassing you.

-You can seek guidance about evictions and harassment through the Strategic Housing Team.
+You can seek guidance about evictions and harassment through the Private Sector Housing Team.

 More information can be found at the following link Private renting for tenants: evictions (opens in a new window).